Lifecycle hooks

 The new HTML will be used as the final output.

-If the original template raised an error, it will be ignored.
+If the original template raised an error, the original error will be ignored.

 -